conormcafee/mitso-marketing/src/pages/what-we-offer/brand.md

 statement: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi fermentum auctor magna et laoreet.
 Morbi ultrices quam sed nisi porttitor sollicitudin
-serviceText: 'Our brand development services '
+serviceText: >-
+  Once we have developed a brand strategy, we offer a range of bespoke services to develop a new brand for your business.
 listOfServices:
   - Service: Brand development
   - Service: Packaging